Stefanos Dragoumis: Early years

 Dragoumis was born in Athens.
-His grandfather, Markos Dragoumis (1770–1854), who was born in a prominent Greek family from Vogatsiko in the present Kastoria regional unit, had been a member of the 1814–1821 revolutionary Filiki Eteria, while his father Nikolaos Dragoumis was secretary of Ioannis Kapodistrias.
+His grandfather, Markos Dragoumis (1770–1854), who was born in a prominent Greek family from Vogatsiko in the present Kastoria regional unit, had been a member of the 1814–1821 revolutionary Filiki Eteria, while his father Nikolaos Dragoumis was a secretary of Ioannis Kapodistrias.
 Born in Athens in 1842, Dragoumis studied law at the University of Paris and became a judge.

 Political career

 He became Secretary-General of the Ministry of Justice and was very active politically.
 He was later elected a member of Parliament and served as Minister of Foreign Affairs, Minister of Justice and Minister of the Interior.
 He was also active in the Macedonian Struggle.
 The organization Macedonian Committee was formed in 1904 by Stephanos Dragoumis in Athens.

 1909 reform government

 Following the Goudi Revolt by the Military League in 1909, the political processes in Greece were in a state of turmoil.
 The issue of Cretan annexation and military reforms loomed large.
 After Kiriakoulis Mavromichalis resigned as Prime Minister in January 1910, Dragoumis was appointed as part of a reform government and the Military League dissolved.
 At the same time, Eleftherios Venizelos arrived in Athens from Crete.
 In March, the Greek Parliament decided to convoke a Revisionary Parliament to revise the Greek Constitution.
 The Dragoumis government responded positively to the demands of its dual mission: to secure a smooth path towards the process of reform and to complete its legislative programme.
 By September, Venizelos had arrived in Athens and by drawing large crowds to rallies had established his political strength.
 King George invited Venizelos to form a government and Dragoumis resigned.